 And here are some tips for our “consolation stops,” which were technically on Aruba’s southern coast:

 - Mangel Halto is an excellent spot to enjoy a day at the beach without the crowds.
 It also offers good snorkeling, kayaking, and stand-up paddleboarding opportunities.
 There are shaded areas and a couple of public beach cabanas, but I didn’t see any other services.
+It also makes a great stop on a day trip to San Nicolas!

 - The terrain around Tres Trapi is rough and painful on bare feet, so make sure to wear some sort of shoe to get you to the steps.